punk-domains-2/docs/contracts/standard/tld-contract.md

 ### `tokenURI`

-Returns the domain holder's default NFT image (each domain is an ERC-721 NFT).
+This function calls the Metadata contract and gets back domain/NFT metadata (each domain is an ERC-721 NFT).

 Input: